 IV.
 Recommended Hard Drive for this Build

-If you are remotely concerned about the performance of your gaming PC, then we would recommend that you invest in an NVMe SSD in a heart beat.
+If you are remotely concerned about your gaming PC’s performance, I recommend investing in an NVMe SSD in a heartbeat.

-NVMe SSDs have come a long way in terms of their cost/GB.
-They are no longer catered toward enthusiasts and high performance gaming builds.
+NVMe SSDs have come a long way regarding their cost/GB.
+They are no longer catered toward enthusiasts and high-performance gaming builds.

-In any case, dishing out $50-$60 is quite common for storage even for a budget gaming PC build.
-The only question you need to ask is whether you need capacity or performance.
+Dishing out $50-$60 is quite common for storage, even for a budget gaming PC build.
+You only need to ask whether you need capacity or performance.

-There are three types of a hard drives that you can buy:
+There are three types of hard drives that you can buy:

 1. Normal Hard Disk Drives